nappa85/md-aggregator/README.md

 ### GitHub

-To be aggregated, you must provide an OAuth access token with full `repo` scope.
-Probably a public repo would need only `repo:public_repo` scope, haven't tested yet.
+On a public repos, a token with `repo:public_repo` scope is necessary.<br />
+For private repos, a token with full `repo` scope is necessary.

 ### GitLab

-On a public project, no token is required.
-For private projects, a token with `read_api` scope is necessary.
-Probably also `read_repository` scope would be enough, haven't tested yet.
+On a public repos, no token is required.<br />
+For private repos, a token with `read_api` scope is necessary.

 ## Working features